-Project # Project Name Hazard (s) Addressed Responsible Party Brief Summary of the Original Problem and the Solution (Project) Status (In Progress, Ongoing, No Progress, Complete) Evaluation of Success (if complete) Next Steps 1.
+Project # Project Name Hazard(s) Addressed Responsible Party Brief Summary of the Original Problem and the Solution (Project) Status (In Progress, Ongoing, No Progress, Complete) Evaluation Success (if comple 5 Next Steps 1.
 Project to be included in 2020 HMP or Discontinue 2.
 If including action in the 2020 HMP, revise/reword to be more specific (as appropriate).
 3. If discontinue, explain why.
 VP-1 (NEW VP-1) Assess and prioritize options to improve drainage and reduce coastal erosion at Walnut Beach, and implement as funding becomes available.
 In Progress; Village has been installing many stormwater drains.
 3 drains were installed near the beach to reduce impacts of runoff as the water flows downhill.
-Cost Level of Protection Damages Avoided; Evidence of Success Include in 2020 HMP Address Walnut Beach erosion and coastal flooding issues VP-2 (NEW VP-3) Refurbish and retrofit the boat racks located at California and Van Brunt Manor Beach to protect them from storm impacts.
+Cost Level of Protection Damages Avoided; Evidence of Success Include in 2020 HMP Address Walnut Beach erosion and coastal flooding issues 3.
+VP-2 (NEW VP-3) Refurbish and retrofit the boat racks located at California and Van Brunt Manor Beach to protect them from storm impacts.
 Ongoing Capability; The Village completes regular maintenance.
-Cost Level of Protection Damages Avoided; Evidence of Success 1.
-Discontinue 2.
-3. Ongoing Capability VP-3 Support and participate in county led initiatives intended to build local and regional mitigation and risk-reduction capabilities (see Section 9.1), specifically: • Mitigation Education for Natural Disasters (natural hazard awareness and personal scale risk reduction/mitigati on public education and outreach program) • Build Local All Hazards Suffolk County, as supported by relevant local department leads, Ongoing Capability Cost Level of Protection Damages Avoided; Evidence of Success 1.
-Discontinue 2.
-3. Ongoing Capability
+Cost Level of Protection Damages Avoided; Evidence of Success Discontinue Ongoing Capability VP-3 Support and participate in county led initiatives intended to build local and regional mitigation and risk-reduction capabilities (see Section 9.1), specifically: • Mitigation Education for Natural Disasters (natural hazard awareness and personal scale risk reduction/mitigation public education and outreach program) • Build Local Floodplain Management and All Hazards Suffolk County, as supported by relevant local department leads, Ongoing Capability Cost Level of Protection Damages Avoided; Evidence of Success Discontinue Ongoing Capability

-Project # Project Name Hazard(s) Addressed Responsible Party Brief Summary of the Original Problem and the Solution (Project) Status (In Progress, Ongoing, No Progress, Complete) Evaluation of Success (if complete) Next Steps 1.
+The state of the s Project# Project Name Hazard(s) Addressed Responsible Party Brief Summary of the Original Problem and the Solution (Project) Status (In Progress, Ongoing, No Progress, Complete) Evaluation of Success (if complete) Next Steps 1.
 Project to be included in 2020 HMP or Discontinue 2.
 If including action in the 2020 HMP, revise/reword to be more specific (as appropriate).
 3. If discontinue, explain why.
-Floodplain Management and Disaster Recovery Capabilities (enhanced floodplain management, and post-disaster assessment and recovery capabilities) County-Wide Debris Management Plan Jurisdictional Knowledge of Mitigation Needs of Property Owners (improved understanding of damages and mitigation interest/activity of private property owners) Create a Multi- Jurisdictional Seismic Safety Committee in Suffolk County (build regional, county and local capabilities to manage seismic risk, both pre- and post-disaster) Alignment of
+Disaster Recovery Capabilities (enhanced floodplain management, and post-disaster assessment and recovery capabilities) County-Wide Debris Management Plan Jurisdictional Knowledge of Mitigation Needs of Property Owners (improved understanding of damages and mitigation interest/activity of private property owners) Create a Multi- Jurisdictional Seismic Safety Committee in Suffolk County (build regional, county and local capabilities to manage seismic risk, both pre- and post-disaster) Alignment of Mitigation Initiatives through all levels of